agileperception/shell_cmds/ReadMe.md

   which means line-by-line porting is not really an option, because Rust sorta flipped C's nasty unsafe paradigm on its head.
 So put some thought into it!
 - No pull requests.
 Just push to master.
 You might have to pull first ;-)
-- Lets use [clap](https://crates.io/crates/clap) for the more complicated command-line-arguments, because it's more fun.
+- Lets use `std::env::args()` directly for the dirt-simple utilities.
+Lets use [clap](https://crates.io/crates/clap) for the fancier ones.
 - Lets make unit tests.
 Running tests is fun.
 - Anyone know what to do with the man pages (the .1 files)?
 I put them in `man/`
 - I put the companion shell scripts in `sh/`